About This Unit

 Policymakers often navigate multiple and conflicting sources of evidence that have a bearing on a particular policy problem.
 This unit will provide tools to critically aggregate these pieces of evidence – synthesizing data for use by taking into account quality and external validity, the type of evidence most needed, and the predictions of theories and models relevant to the particular policy problem faced.

 Aggregating Evidence is taught as part of official training programs conducted by institutions collaborating with the Evidence for Policy Design program at the Center for International Development at Harvard University.
 The unit is part of the Building Capacity to Use Research Evidence program, and aims to equip policy decision-makers with practical skills and frameworks for effectively applying data and evidence in their work.
-This is one of six units that help policy makers and government officials become better consumers of policy-relevant evidence and more effective commissioners of new evidence.
+This is one of seven units that help policy makers and government officials become better consumers of policy-relevant evidence and more effective commissioners of new evidence.

 What You Will Learn

 - Recognize that aggregating evidence sits within a broader process of evidence gathering and synthesizing.

 - Understand the value of different types of quantitative evidence in policy decision making.

 - Find, or know how to find, relevant evidence and have criteria for including it in a decision-making process.

 - Be able to interpret existing evidence when faced with a policy decision.

 - Be able to weigh different forms of evidence with appropriate judgment.